VirtualSmile/Skada-MoP/README.md

 2. Seperate class colour toggles for name and data texts.
 3. Adjustable update rate between 0.05 and 1. **Note: This does impact cpu-usage.**
 4. Smooth texture / bar updates.
+5. Better absorb tracking / logging when aura's are refreshed or removed.

 # To-Do
 1. Identify unit specialisation.
 This will be hard without third-party libraries (LibInspect) or heavy caching.
 2. Class specialisation icons.
-3. Absorb tracking on refreshed auras & damage taken rather than aura removed.

 # Help
 1. Try disabling ElvUI_AddOnSkins for Skada.